stevenhggns/Buckley_Lab_SIP_project_protocols/CsCl_fractionation/CsCl_fractionation.md

 4. Fine tune the density of your gradient media solution:

+    * __NOTE:__ If the CsCl solution is stored in a sealed vial, shake the vial vigorously prior reading the RI.
+    	* This can help resuspend CsCl that has crystalized in the vial.
 	* Use the digital refractometer to achieve the **EXACT** gradient media density that you desire.
 	* To use: add 5 ul solution to sample well, making sure it covers